dappysandhu/Travel-Planner/README.md

 - Support for modern ES modules
 - Integration with Vite for real-time linting feedback

-## Expanding the ESLint configuration

-- If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ## Contributing

 1. Fork the repository